ucsd-cse8b-w24/ucsd-cse8b-w24/syllabus.md

 <a id="p:programming"></a>
 <h3>Programming</h3>

 Most weeks there will be a programming assignment.
-Direct practice with programming will make up the majority of your work in the course.
+Direct practice with programming will make up the majority of your work in the course and will help practice course concepts to prepare for exams.

+All PAs must be submitted to Gradescope before the PA deadline.
+We do not accept submissions over email or Piazza.
+Everything must be submitted to Gradescope.
+Code can be submitted to Gradescope multiple times before the deadlind and only the last submission will be graded.

+There is an automatic 24-hour extension to submit the PA in Gradescope (in case of internet/technical issues, illness, AFA accomdations).
+Just submit your assignment after the deadline (but before 24 hours after the deadline) to automatically use the extension.
+There is no penalty for using the 24-hour extension.

+Please note that all deadlines for PAs are at 8am.

+<h4>Grading</h4>

+Programming assignments are graded in two ways:

+- Most of the grading is through **Gradescope's autograder** which checks that your code follows the write-up's specifications.
+The autograded grade is displayed each time something is submitted to Gradescope.
+We will not manually grade code that is autograded so make sure to check Gradescope autograder output to ensure that it compiles and passes all requirements.

+- Some parts of PAs are **manually graded** by the course staff.
+Usually manually graded code is used to visually check code that cannot be autograded.

+Not all PAs have manually graded parts, in which case your final score will be the autograded score displayed in Gradescope.

+<h4>Feedback</h4>

 There are numerous opportunities to get feedback on your work and improve: